glennmatlin/FIFE_manuscript/wopr/main.typ

-_"[War is a] strange game.\
-The only winning move is not to play.\
-How about a nice game of chess?"\
+WOPR: `"[War is a] strange game.
+The only winning move is not to play.
+How about a nice game of chess?"`\ _Wargames, 1983_
--- WOPR (War Operation Plan Response) a.k.a.
-"Joshua"_

 = Introduction

 Applications of Artificial Intelligence (AI) for real-world decision-making has accelerated due to the due to research and engineering behind Language Models (LMs).
 LMs are increasingly treated as a general‑purpose technology, providing a natural‑ language interface for help with analysis, reasoning, and planning.
 Wargames are used by Subject Matter Experts (SMEs) to draw information about the potential outcome of decisions made in security and policy contexts.
 Wargame SMEs have begun to explore how they can use AI agents which are enabled by LMs to act as players, adjudicators, scenario generators, and analysis aids.
-There is growing interest in language‑based and open‑ended wargames that emphasize qualitative, argument‑centric play and multi‑party dynamics.
+Therev is growing interest in language‑based and open‑ended wargames that emphasize qualitative, argument‑centric play and multi‑party dynamics.
 Traditional computational approaches often struggle to capture narrative depth, while purely human exercises are resource‑intensive.
 LLMs open new possibilities but introduce fresh design choices about roles,